QED0711/audio_analyzer/README.md

 * `scipy`
 * `librosa`

-If you are using linux, you may also need to install additional codecs if you want to use MP3 files and not WAV files.
+Also, if you are using linux, you may also need to install additional codecs if you want to use MP3 files and not WAV files.

 ## License